 Included in this 7-layer gummy is a double layer of Inositol and zinc, as well as single layers of CoQ10, hydroCurc & black pepper extract, and vegan vitamin D3.

 Each box of PCOS Relief Stacks contains x28 gummy nutrients, designed to be taken daily.
 Every stack is coated in a delicious and sugar-free, sweet blackcurrant flavour.
 Get yours today by visiting the link here.

 PCOS is a disorder that you don’t have to suffer from in silence with and there are solutions to help ease those troubling symptoms.

 This is one of the reasons why we created the PCOS Stack.
-This multivitamin gummy stack is packed full of 7 active ingredients, including Inositol, to help you through this troubling time and get you back to being you.
-Inositol is also an active ingredient we have added to our Personalised plant-based, sugar-free vitamins.
+This gummy stack is packed full of 7 active ingredients, including Inositol, to help you through this troubling time and get you back to being you.
+Inositol is also an active ingredient we have added to our Personalised plant-based, sugar-free stack.